 You have a great idea and now you want to build a website.
 You’re excited!
 You can’t wait to start construction!
 You’ve just put down on paper a rough idea of your site’s navigation.
 It all seems so logical and easy to organize.

 You’ve picked your design and just completed a rough prototype.
 You’ve built a keyword list after hours of research.
-Now you just need to fill your site with content and get people to it–but too bad you already dashed your dream site.
+Now you just need to fill your site with original digital content and get people to it–but too bad you already dashed your dream site.

 Planning your site starts with your keyword list, not just your intuition for organization.
 Hidden inside your keyword list is actually your site’s best SEO-performing organizational structure.
 That is the organizational structure that’s led by the searching patterns of your potential visitors.
 If you listen to them, they will come.